earlejam/effective-java-notes/README.md

 - Varargs are a "leaky abstraction"; array is visible
 - Heap pollution occurs when a variable of a parameterized type refers to an object that is not of that type
 - It is unsafe to store a value in a generic varargs array parameter
-- The @SafeVarargs annotation constitutes a promise by the author of a method that it's typesafe
+- The `@SafeVarargs` annotation constitutes a promise by the author of a method that it's typesafe
 - Safe means the method doesn't store anything into the varargs array (overwrite) and doesn't allow an array reference to escape
 - It is unsafe to give another method access to a generic varargs parameter array (with two exceptions)
-- Use @SafeVarargs on every method with a varargs parameter of generic or parameterized type
+- Use `@SafeVarargs` on every method with a varargs parameter of generic or parameterized type
-- Could also replace varargs parameter with List parameter
+- Could also replace varargs parameter with `List` parameter

 #### 33. Consider typesafe heterogeneous containers

 - E.g. database rows have arbitrary number of columns
 - Parameterize the _key_ instead of the container, then present key to access container
 - When a class literal is passed among methods to communicate both compile-time and runtime type info, it's called a _type token_.
-- Recall "Favorites" example with a String, an int, and a class.
+- Recall "Favorites" example with a `String`, an `int`, and a `class`.
 - Also possible to use a _bounded type token_ using a bounded type parameter or bounded wildcard